vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Availability / Recoverability

 An edge site can be considered like any other data center except when it comes to availability and recoverability.
-This is becuase, an edge site, such as a retail store or an office, is usually tied to business hours.
+This is because, an edge site, such as a retail store or an office, is usually tied to business hours.
 Additionally, there is a need to keep cost of the edge site low.
 Even though the RPO at an edge site can be  critical (sales transactions), the RTO is not as critical as a normal data center.

 The following sections describe the expectations depending on the type of outage.